Hourlong delay to kickoff forced by cold no issue for Texans

 But this was the coldest game he could recall playing.
 The biggest challenge was the field itself.

-The Nashville Predators played, and lost 3-2 in overtime, to the Colorado Avalanche on Friday night.
-The Predators team president noted on social media Friday night that the Predators powered their arena by generators.
+The NHL's Nashville Predators lost 3-2 in overtime, to the Colorado Avalanche on Friday night.
+The team president noted on social media Friday night that the Predators powered their arena with generators.
 That team recently had a burst water main flood parts of its arena, forcing the postponement of two games.

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL